-Member Countries may wish to consider internal measures, such as renewed disinfection of the eggs upon arrival in the importing country.
+The Competent Authority may wish to consider internal measures, such as renewed disinfection of the eggs upon arrival in the importing country.

-3) When importing disinfected eggs of the species referred to in Article 10.5.2. for aquaculture, from a country, zone or compartment not declared free from infection with ISAV, the Competent Authority of the importing country should require an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country attesting that the procedures described in point 2 of this article have been fulfilled.
+When importing disinfected eggs of the species referred to in Article 10.5.2. for aquaculture, from a country, zone or compartment not declared free from infection with SAV, the Competent Authority of the importing country should require that the consignment be accompanied by an international aquatic animal health certificate issued by the Competent Authority of the exporting country or a certifying official approved by the importing country certifying that the procedures described in point 2 of this article have been fulfilled.